A solution to pandemic hair: A barber in your backyard

 Luna, the Alis’ 9-year-old mini goldendoodle, sniffed around in the thin winter sunlight as the two men chatted, immigrants of the same generation whom political tides and a global virus had brought together at this spot.

 “It’s so fabulous to sit outside and listen to the birds,” said Arif, an international arbitration lawyer.
+“Yeah,” Nguyen said.
+“I love being outside.”

 “When I was a kid in Bangladesh, we’d be stuck under a tree and we’d all be lined up, and the barber would come, and we’d all get the clipper cut, and then the grown-ups would come and they’d get the razor cut,” Arif said.
 “Once a month, on a Friday, after jummah prayer.”